mecid/mecid.github.io/_posts/2020-03-25-hover-effect-in-swiftui.md

 ```

 #### Conclusion
-I am pleased to see that iPadOS gains the support of trackpad.
-I hope we will see Xcode running on iPadOS pretty soon, and iPad will replace Macbook.
-For now, let's support trackpad and mouse in our apps.
-I hope you enjoy the post.
+I am pleased to see that hover effect expands from iPadOS and tvOS to visionOS.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!